jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 ## Import dataset
-The dataset is at `/practical/datasets/Melbourne_housing_FULL.csv` [Alternative download link](https://www.kaggle.com/anthonypino/melbourne-housing-market/#Melbourne_housing_FULL.csv)
+The dataset is at `/practical/datasets/Melbourne_housing_FULL.csv` Use this if you don't already have a table.
+[Alternative download link](https://www.kaggle.com/anthonypino/melbourne-housing-market/#Melbourne_housing_FULL.csv)

 ```
+import pandas as pd
 df = pd.read_csv('~/Downloads/Melbourne_housing_FULL.csv')
 ```

 ## Data scrubbing and analysis
+Remove non numeric columns.\
-Keep a small number of numeric variables which explain a large proportion of variance.\
+For the remaining numeric columns, keep a small number of numeric columns which explain a large proportion of variance. _Explain!_\
-Remove the remaining non numeric variables.
+Remove the rest.
 ```
 del df['Address']
 del df['Method']